Support for students with disability and their families

 Six organisations are funded as part of the DAFP to provide support services.

-These organisations are split by location, with two additional organisations dedicated specifically to the needs of Aboriginal and Torres Strait Islanders, and culturally and linguistically diverse students with disability and their families across the state.
+These organisations are split by location, with two additional organisations dedicated specifically to the needs of students with disability and their families from Aboriginal and/or Torres Strait Islander, and diverse cultural, linguistic and religious backgrounds across the state.

 Hunter New England, Northern NSW, Mid North Coast